nedap/jersey-new-relic/README.md

 [New Relic](http://newrelic.com/)'s built-in servlet request transaction naming doesn't do a very good job of handling JAX-RS requests, so this library provides some [Jersey 1](https://jersey.java.net/) helpers to get better New Relic transaction names.
 It also allows you to track both mapped and un-mapped exceptions with New Relic.

+# Fork without Guice

+The original library depended on the usage of Guice.
+This fork has Guice removed.
+This means it can be used if you only use a web.xml, or servlet 3.0, or basically anything where you do not use Guice.

+Also some simplifications, and for now no possibility of setting the category until I figure out how to retrieve the Jersey properties from a ResourceFilterFactory.

 # Installation

 You need to register both a `javax.servlet.Filter` ([`NewRelicUnmappedThrowableFilter`](https://github.com/palominolabs/jersey-new-relic/blob/master/src/main/java/com/palominolabs/servlet/newrelic/NewRelicUnmappedThrowableFilter.java)) and a Jersey `ResourceFilterFactory` ([`NewRelicResourceFilterFactory`](https://github.com/palominolabs/jersey-new-relic/blob/master/src/main/java/com/palominolabs/jersey/newrelic/NewRelicResourceFilterFactory.java)).